This example illustrates the two-level technicality analysis set forth in section G‑VII, 5.4.

 Step (iii): The differences between the subject-matter of claim 1 and D1 are:

-The feature ofpurpose served by using an "available data rate" beingwhich is lower than a maximum data rate for the data connection to the remote client is not apparent from the claim.
+The purpose served by using an "available data rate" which is lower than a maximum data rate for the data connection to the remote client is not apparent from the claim.
 Therefore, the relevant disclosure in the description is taken into account.
 In the description, it is explained that a pricing model is provided which allows a customer to choose from several service levels, each service level corresponding to an available data-rate option having a different price.
 A user may select an available data rate lower than the maximum data rate possible with his connection in order to pay less.
-Hence, using an available data rate which is lower than the maximum data rate for the connection to the remote client addresses the aim of allowing a customer to choose a data-rate service level according to that pricing model. " is the result of a technical implementation of a pricing model which allows a customer to choose from several data rates, each rate being associated with a corresponding level of quality of service and being priced accordingly.
-This pricing model is itself non-technical through being This is not a technical aim, but an aim of a financial, administrative or commercial nature and thus falling falls under the exclusion of schemes, rules and methods for doing business in Art.
+Hence, using an available data rate which is lower than the maximum data rate for the connection to the remote client addresses the aim of allowing a customer to choose a data-rate service level according to that pricing model.
+This is not a technical aim, but an aim of a financial, administrative or commercial nature and thus falls under the exclusion of schemes, rules and methods for doing business in Art.
 52(2)(c).
-Thus the only technical effect achieved is determining the transmission data rate in accordance with the pricing model.
-The pricing model itself represents an aim to be achieved in a non-technical field which may It may thus be included in the formulation of the objective technical problem as a constraint to be met.
+It may thus be included in the formulation of the objective technical problem as a constraint to be met.

 The features of storing the available data rate and of using it to determine the rate at which the data is transmitted have the technical effect of implementing this non-technical aim.